Recruiting for Alternative Roles

 Young professional working in contingent role

 The standard Monday-through-Friday, 9-to-5 office job is quickly changing.
 Today, instead of seeking traditional, full-time jobs, many employees are turning to contingent jobs.
 These jobs vary drastically from one company to another and even between various individuals.
-Let’s explore how these positions affect the workforce and recruiting, as well as what to expect in the future.
+Let’s explore how these positions affect the workforce and recruiting, as well as what to expect in the future of hiring.

 What's a Contingent Job?